 Kathy has also been privileged enough to speak at many events regarding the practice of shamanism and plant medicine, herbal medicine, and aromatherapy.
 Most notable were the Southwestern Herb Conference Voyage Botanica, and the Midwestern Women’s Herbal Conference.

-Kathy currently see’s clients from her home in Madison, WI., teaches for the Madison Herb Institute, and writes a monthly column titled Mother Nature’s Pharmacy for the regional publication The Sustainable Times.
+Kathy currently see’s clients in Madison, WI.
 In 2009 she wove together the coursework she’d crafted over the years into a cohesive curriculum, founding her own school, Red Root Mountain School of Botanical Medicine, teaching classes online and in Madison.